Art-Sells/Arells/Build-Notes.md

 - - - supplicateWBTCintoUSDC(MASSsmartContract) (amount & bitcoinPrice taken from HPMContext cVactDa (converts cVactDa(in USDC) format into WBTC format, and swaps that amount from WBTC into USDC)) ***Multiply USDC * 100 (or convert to cents) (look at test/index.js for reference)***

 ### After Test
-- deploy to polygon mainnet and refactor hardhat config and signer.tsx
 - Reconfigure HPM (MASS activation time frame), if supplicateWBTCtoUSD == true for each vatopGroup do not update cpVact (this changes back to false after 24 hours have passed, per Vatop Group so if one vatopGroup has supplicateWBTCtoUSD == true, then skip that cpVact update based on Bitcoin price, if it's false, then update that cpVact, every new Vatop Group supplicateWBTCtoUSD is by default false)
-- Set time to check Arbitrum Wallet and adjust MASS activation time frame accordingly...
-Business model will most likely have to abstract from profits (cdVatops ("selling")) to account for $0.11 MASS fees (taken from Li.Fi API)...
-We'll most likely have to build our own L2 (or L3), or our own ReLayer to bring the MASS fees down to $0~, for now, the next option will have to be not using Li.Fi, and checking LayerZero in order to bring the fees down to ~$0.000001...
-This till be an ever changing iteration and infrastructure building process.
-Maybe build an Arbitrum L3 (reach out to Arb team to see if they can facilitate this)
-- Add (countdown in hours until next update (from 24 hours after all supplicateWBTCtoUSD are true), else (updated))
+- - Set dates Updated on (always todays date Hawaiian time) [mm/dd/yr], next update replaces Date… (only if all supplicateWBTCtoUSDCs are true then start time)… Our system is set up so your wallet balance and profits update every 24~ hours.
+Add (countdown in hours until next update (from 24 hours after all supplicateWBTCtoUSD are true), else (updated))

 ### Account